-The goal of the project is to keep the manufacturing process for recognized European automotive manufacturer running smoothly and preventing problems that often arise with the robots moving pallets around.
+The goal of the provided service is to keep the manufacturing process for recognized European automotive manufacturer running smoothly and detect failures that often arise with the automatic feeding system moving baskets around.

-“In order to provide the customer with information for instant decisions, we opted for neuron networks, which learn from acoustic data to recognise the noise made by a falling pallet.
-The longer the neuron network continues learning, and the more times it captures this noise, the more data will be available for improving the learning process and error detection accuracy,” says Pavel Konečný, CEO of Neuron soundware.
+“In order to provide the customer with information for instant decisions, we opted for neuron networks, which learn from acoustic data to recognize the noise made by a falling pallet.
+The longer the neuron network continues learning, and the more times it captures this noise, the more data will be available for improving the learning process and error detection accuracy”, explains Petr Ivančák, Project Manager from Neuron soundware.